German lawmakers vote on nationwide coronavirus restrictions | DW | 21.04.2021

 Across the country, the average incidence rate was 162.4 on Wednesday.

-Only one state had an incidence rate below 100, with six exceeding 165 — including the two most populous of North Rhine-Westphalia and Bavaria.
+Only one state fell below the 100 theshold, while six exceeded 165 — including the two most populous states of North Rhine-Westphalia and Bavaria.